 Political scientists study the origin, development, and operation of political systems.
 They research political ideas and analyze governments, policies, political trends, and related issues.
 Career options include Elected office, lawyer, political consultant, staffer for congressional committees and offices, civil servant, diplomat (including foreign service and the State Department), worker in non-governmental organizations and charities, liaison between government and corporate entities, country specialist for businesses, lobbyist, teacher, media consultant, think tank analyst, pollster, and pundit.

-- Career Outlook for those in the Political Science area: Information from the Bureau of Labor Statistics.
+- Career Outlook for those in the Political Science areanew window: Information from the Bureau of Labor Statistics.

 - MC Career Services: Planning and support for MC students and alumni.